Guard Your Health - Our Responsibilities During The CoronavirusJan 02, 2019

 10. Ibid., 4:2 – Do not overeat.

-This was implied by Solomon in his wisdom, “Whoever guards his mouth and his tongue, guards himself from distress” (Mishlei/Proverbs 21:23); i.e., “guards his mouth” from eating harmful food or eating his fill and “his tongue” from speaking [about things] other than his needs.
+This was implied by Solomon in his wisdom, “Whoever guards his mouth and his tongue, guards himself against distress” (Mishlei/Proverbs 21:23); i.e., “guards his mouth” against eating harmful food or eating his fill and “his tongue” from speaking [about things] other than his needs.

 11.Book of Daniel